oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_autonomous_database_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                             <div>The client IP access control list (ACL).
-This feature is available for databases on <a href='https://docs.cloud.oracle.com/Content/Database/Concepts/adboverview.htm#AEI'>shared Exadata infrastructure</a> only.
-Only clients connecting from an IP address included in the ACL may access the Autonomous Database instance.
-This is an array of CIDR (Classless Inter-Domain Routing) notations for a subnet or VCN OCID.</div>
+This feature is available for autonomous databases on <a href='https://docs.cloud.oracle.com/Content/Database/Concepts/adboverview.htm#AEI'>shared Exadata infrastructure</a> and on Exadata Cloud@Customer.
+Only clients connecting from an IP address included in the ACL may access the Autonomous Database instance.</div>
+                                            <div>For shared Exadata infrastructure, this is an array of CIDR (Classless Inter-Domain Routing) notations for a subnet or VCN OCID.
+Use a semicolon (;) as a deliminator between the VCN-specific subnets or IPs.
+Example: `[&quot;1.1.1.1&quot;,&quot;1.1.1.0/24&quot;,&quot;ocid1.vcn.oc1.sea.&lt;unique_id&gt;&quot;,&quot;ocid1.vcn.oc1.sea.&lt;unique_id1&gt;;1.1.1.1&quot;,&quot;ocid1.vcn.oc1.sea.&lt;u nique_id2&gt;;1.1.0.0/16&quot;]` For Exadata Cloud@Customer, this is an array of IP addresses or CIDR (Classless Inter-Domain Routing) notations.
+Example: `[&quot;1.1.1.1&quot;,&quot;1.1.1.0/24&quot;,&quot;1.1.2.25&quot;]`</div>
-                                            <div>To add the whitelist VCN specific subnet or IP, use a semicoln &#x27;;&#x27; as a deliminator to add the VCN specific subnets or IPs.
-For an update operation, if you want to delete all the IPs in the ACL, use an array with a single empty string entry.
-Example: `[&quot;1.1.1.1&quot;,&quot;1.1.1.0/24&quot;,&quot;ocid1.vcn.oc1.sea.&lt;unique_id&gt;&quot;,&quot;ocid1.vcn.oc1.sea.&lt;unique_id1&gt;;1.1.1.1&quot;,&quot;ocid1.vcn.oc1.sea.&lt;u nique_id2&gt;;1.1.0.0/16&quot;]`</div>
+                                            <div>For an update operation, if you want to delete all the IPs in the ACL, use an array with a single empty string entry.</div>
                                             <div>This parameter is updatable.</div>
                                                         </td>
             </tr>